Sharks

 About Sharks

-There are more than 465 known species of sharks living in our oceans today.
+There are around 500 known species of sharks living in our oceans today.
 Of these, around 180 species occur in Australian waters, of which about 70 are thought to be endemic (found only in Australian waters).

 Sharks occur in all habitats around the Australian coast line, however most are found on the continental slope or shelf, primarily on the bottom.
 However, many sharks are also found in coastal waters and a small number are even found in freshwater systems, such as rivers and estuaries.